cooperrc/computational-mechanics/module_02/04_Stats_and_Montecarlo.md

 * How to calculate $\pi$ with Monte Carlo
 * How to model Brownian motion with Monte Carlo
 * How to propagate uncertainty in a model with Monte Carlo
-* How to generate a normal distribution using uniformly random numbers

 $^+$ Remember, the computer only generates pseudo-random numbers.
 For further information **and** truly random numbers  check [www.random.org](https://www.random.org/randomness/)